odkr/pancake/README.md

 1. Download the
    [latest release](https://github.com/odkr/pancake/releases/latest).
 2. Unpack it.
-3. Move `pancake.lua` to a directory from where your filter can load it.
+3. Move ``'pancake.lua``' to a directory from where your filter can load it.

+If [LuaRocks](https://luarocks.org/) is installed on your system, you can also install *Pancake* by:

+	luarocks install pancake

-The most recent release is v1.0.0b7.
+The most recent release is v1.0.0b8.

 ## Documentation